 A visit to a local library can be an amazing experience and enables children to be exposed to an extensive collection of books and resources.
 Find out more information and details about your local library at the link below.

 Please log all reading into your Home School Planners.

 These will be set weekly and practised in school every day.
 As well as specific spelling patterns, the Year 3/4 words below will be learnt throughout the year.

-We are now using Spelling Shed to support the children's learning and activities can be accessed by logging in.
+We are now using Spelling Shed to support the children's learning; activities can be accessed by logging in.
 A parents' guide to using Spelling Shed is attached below.

 Children have been learning their multiplication and division facts since the beginning of Year 2.
-Children should be using their own personalised programme on the online platform Times Table Rock Stars - https://ttrockstars.com/ every day to practise these, so that they know all of their facts up to 12 x 12 by the end of Year 4.
+Children should use their own personalised programme on the online platform Times Table Rock Stars every day to practise these, so that they know all of their facts up to 12 x 12 by the end of Year 4.

-This first half-term, our topic is history based all about the Ancient Egyptians.
-For our homework project, children can choose one or more of the projects on the grid below, enabling them to be creative in ways that they enjoy.
-This is a long-term project, to be handed in by Wednesday 25th October to be shared with the class, so please ensure the finished work reflects the time and effort expected.
+This half-term, our topic is all about Madagascar.
+For our homework project, children can choose one animal, native to Madagascar, and celebrate it in some way.
+You could write a poem, create a piece of 2D or 3D artwork, write a story, design an information poster, write a fact file, or anything else that celebrates the chosen animal.
+This project enables them to be creative in ways that they enjoy.
+This is a long-term project, to be handed in by Friday 8th March to be shared with the class, so please ensure the finished work reflects the time and effort expected.

 If you have any questions about any of the above, please ask via Google Classroom.